GiantStaps/ISYE7406-US_Traffic/README.md

 # ISYE7406-US_Traffic
-## Setup
+## Environment Setup
 `poetry install`

-Warning: this will install 10GB of CUDA related packages if you don't have them already.
+Warning: this env is for GPU training and will install 10GB of CUDA related packages if you don't have them already.

-## Data Preping & Cleaning
+Another env will be released for only running the pre-trained model on the app.

-`preprocessing.ipynb`
+`cd ui && npm install` to install dependencies for the frontend

-## Model Training
+## Run App

-if you have have CUDA toolkit installed:
+### Flask

-`train_svm.ipynb`
+`flask run --port=5001`   # Starts the Flask app on port 5001

-if you don't have a GPU accessible:
+### React

-`train_per_zipcode.ipynb`
+`cd ui && npm start` to start an instance in your browser

-## Read about Why We Drop Zipcode
+## Look up all the data processing & training
-Checkout `geolocation_experiement` branch.
+Go to folder *experiment*.